JakeStewart7/Bot-Factory-Game/README.md

-# BotFactory by Jake Stewart
+# Bot Factory by Jake Stewart
 #
 # To play: Download zip of the repository (~50MB), extract the file, run the executable.
 Must be played with a controller.
 #